 This theme explores how (groups in) society creates, consumes, interprets and revives history and heritage, while incorporating the role of identity and memory.
-This theme also reflects on how heritage can contribute to the quality of life and sustainable development.
-The research coordinators of Heritage and Identification are Erik de Maaker and Maikel Kuijpers.
+This theme also reflects on how heritage can contribute to the quality of life.
+The research coordinators of Heritage and Identification are Erik de Maaker and Anna Mignosa.

 - Community and migrant heritage in a globalising world

 - The practice and politics of collecting, de-collecting and re-collecting in the 21st century

 - Grassroots heritage and public memory

 - The role of crafts and skill in past and present societies